Can You Sue Someone for Giving You Herpes or Other STDs?

 2. Determine Applicable State

 Determine which state holds jurisdiction over your case.
-This can affect your situation in a number of ways.
+This can affect your situation in several ways.
 For instance, in some states, courts might assign some liability to the plaintiff.
 This could result in you being held partially accountable for the incident.
 It could cost you half your compensation, if not more.
 California often does this with personal injury cases.

 The state the incident occurred in might have jurisdiction over the case, but only an attorney can confirm what your options are.
 Your attorney might even advise you to press charges if you are within your statute of limitations for state laws addressing the intentional transmission of STIs.
 Provisions for this might vary.
 For instance, California treats some of these cases as felonies.